 Thankfully, desiccated beef liver is a rare source of dietary nucleic acid.
 Don’t neglect it if you want your genes to be optimally expressed in the long run.

 Desiccated beef liver is rich in fat-oxidizing B vitamins that can keep you energized.
-Many of these B vitamins are highly supportive of your own liver health.
+Many of these B vitamins can support your own liver health.

 Beef liver’s top B vitamins include vitamin B12 and folate, a water-soluble vitamin that’s so important for infant health that it’s included in virtually all prenatal vitamins.